Albert II of Monaco: Environmental interests

-In June 2009, Prince Albert co-authored an op-ed published in The Wall Street Journal with Charles Clover, the author of The End of the Line, a book about overfishing and ocean conservation issues that had recently been made into a documentary by Rupert Murray.
-In the piece, Prince Albert and Clover note that bluefin tuna have been severely overfished in the Mediterranean, and decry the common European Union practice of awarding inflated quotas to bluefin fleets.
-Albert also announced that Monaco would seek to award endangered species status to the Mediterranean bluefin, Thunnus thynnus, (also called the Northern bluefin) under the Convention on International Trade in Endangered Species (CITES).
-This was the first time a nation had called for the inclusion of Mediterranean bluefin under CITES since Sweden at the 1992 CITES Conference, which was vehemently opposed by Japan who eventually threatened retaliation through trade barriers.
+In June 2009, Albert co-authored an op-ed published in The Wall Street Journal with Charles Clover, author of The End of the Line, a book about overfishing and ocean conservation issues that had recently been made into a documentary by Rupert Murray.
+In the piece, Albert and Clover note that bluefin tuna have been severely overfished in the Mediterranean and decry the common European Union practice of awarding inflated quotas to bluefin fleets.
+Albert also announced that Monaco would seek to award endangered species status to the Mediterranean bluefin, Thunnus thynnus, (also called the Northern bluefin), under the Convention on International Trade in Endangered Species (CITES).
+This was the first time a nation had called for the inclusion of Mediterranean bluefin under CITES since Sweden at the 1992 CITES Conference, which was vehemently opposed by Japan, who eventually threatened retaliation through trade barriers.

 On 16 July 2009, France declared that it too would seek to have Mediterranean bluefin listed as an endangered species.
 Only hours later, the United Kingdom followed suit.

-On 19 September 2017, Prince Albert expressed his great interest for the preliminary draft of the Global Pact for the Environment presented by French President Emmanuel Macron in the context of the 72nd session of the United Nations General Assembly.
-He added that he will be very attentive to the future of this Pact, which he qualified as a "universal, legally binding agreement, which recognises the right of future generations to sustainable development."
+On 19 September 2017, Albert expressed his strong interest for the preliminary draft of the Global Pact for the Environment presented by French President Emmanuel Macron during the 72nd session of the United Nations General Assembly.
+He added that he would be attentive to the future of this Pact, which he described as "universal, legally binding agreement, which recognises the right of future generations to sustainable development."

-After having met Torres Strait Islander artist and activist Alick Tipoti in 2016, Prince Albert went to stay with his family on Badu Island, and collaborated with him on the film Alick and Albert (2021), a feature-length documentary film about the future of the oceans, and how climate change affects people in the Torres Strait Islands as well as Monaco.
+After meeting Torres Strait Islander artist and activist Alick Tipoti in 2016, Albert went to stay with his family on Badu Island and collaborated with him on the film Alick and Albert (2021), a feature-length documentary film about the future of the oceans and how climate change affects people in the Torres Strait Islands as well as Monaco.
 The film had its world premiere at the Brisbane International Film Festival in October 2021.

 On 12 February 2020, Albert and Victor Vescovo reached the bottom of Calypso Deep, a depth of 16,762 ft, in a submarine.
 They were only the second team to do so after a French group in 1965.